 - Only students who intend to pursue a Ph.D. degree full-time are accepted into the program.
-Admission into the MCB program is based on appraisal of each applicant's undergraduate academic record, GRE scores, letters of recommendation, involvement in research or other activities which indicate a strong commitment to graduate study, and the personal statement of goals.
+Admission into the MCB program is based on appraisal of each applicant's undergraduate academic record, GRE scores, letters of recommendation, involvement in research or other activities which indicate a strong commitment to graduate study, and the essay.

 - For M.D./Ph.D. candidates, the Graduate Committee will allow substitution of the MCAT scores for GRE scores.

 - It is typical that entering graduate students will have had at least one year each of physics, and mathematics (calculus) and two years of biology and chemistry (general and organic).
 Students with degrees in physical sciences, engineering, and mathematics are encouraged to apply.

 - Applicants should note any prior research experience relevant to the scientific programs being pursued in MCB laboratories.

 - Students entering the MCB Program with an advanced degree (e.g. M.A., M.S.) in molecular and cellular biology or with laboratory research and/or graduate level course experience from another graduate program may receive a reduction in the requirements for the degree, to be decided on a case-by-case basis by the Graduate Committee.